fosteruk/mzen/README.md

     - belongsToOne
     - belongsToMany (many-to-many using an embedded reference array)
   - Optimised to minimise queries.
 One query per relation.
 Even when populating a collection
+    - When the populate query uses the limit option, population is performed with one query per document to ensure results are as expected
   - Relations may be configured to auto-populate allowing a complex reference tree to be loaded with minimum code
-    - Population of individual relations may be disabled in query options
+    - Population of relations (and nested relations) may be enabled/disabled in query options
-  - Relations may be auto-populated from initial query or manually populated onto an existing result set
+  - Relations may be auto-populated from initial query or manually populated on to an existing result set

 - Data validation and type-casting
   - Define document structure as a set of fields and embedded documents